 This was a year of mixed blessings.
-Chad got a new job, but his commute currently takes about an hour.
-We bought a new car, but we struck a compromise between my insistence on fuel efficiency and Chad’s desire for space, with the result being that I think the car is a gas-guzzler and Chad thinks it’s too small.
+D got a new job, but his commute currently takes about an hour.
+We bought a new car, but we struck a compromise between my insistence on fuel efficiency and D’s desire for space, with the result being that I think the car is a gas-guzzler and D thinks it’s too small.
 I still enjoy my job, but I had a promotion get turned down and I’m struggling with some bitterness about that.

 I don’t mean to sound ungrateful.
 We got to take a couple of great vacations this year, and we’ve been visiting family more than ever.
 I never want to forget that I am very lucky and my complaints are really very small.